yuelchen/hello-spring-boot/docs/spring-data-jpa.md

 3. JpaRepository
   - Extends both the CrudRepository and PagingAndSortingRepository.
   - Adds additional JPA-specific methods such as flush() - triggers the flush on persistence context.

+#### What we need to handle for JPA with Spring?
+1. Entity Manager
+  - Will handle all interactions with the database once mapping is defined.
+2. JPQL (Java Persistence Query Language)
+  - Write additional conditions for queries if needed (JPQL will already understanding the entity through mapping).
+3. Criteria API
+  - Define Java-based API to execute queries against database.